-Rule 92bis: Alternative Proof of Facts (amended 14 March 2004)
+Rule 92bis: Alternative Proof of Facts (amended 14 March 2004 and amended 14 May 2007)

-- (A) A Chamber may admit as evidence, in whole or in part, information in lieu of oral testimony. - (B) The information submitted may be received in evidence if, in the view of the Trial Chamber, it is relevant to the purpose for which it is submitted and if its reliability is susceptible of confirmation. - (C) A party wishing to submit information as evidence shall give 10 days notice to the opposing party.
+- (A) In addition to the provisions of Rule 92ter, a Chamber may, in lieu of oral testimony, admit as evidence in whole or in part, information including written statements and transcripts, that do not go to proof of the acts and conduct of the accused. - (B) The information submitted may be received in evidence if, in the view of the Trial Chamber, it is relevant to the purpose for which it is submitted and if its reliability is susceptible of confirmation. - (C) A party wishing to submit information as evidence shall give 10 days notice to the opposing party.
 Objections, if any, must be submitted within 5 days.